The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,453||$1,820|

-If you're dealing with an at-fault collision, ticket, reckless driving violation, or DUI in your recent history, Progressive could be a better choice than Allstate.
-Each car insurance company prices its policies differently, so it's worth comparing quotes to understand which insurance company suits you.
+If you have an at-fault accident, ticket, reckless driving citation, or DUI on your driving résumé, Progressive could be a better choice than Allstate.
+Each insurance company prices its policies differently, so don't hesitate to shop around to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$2,720||$3,006|